DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPreparing.md

 ---
 ---
 ##### shortDescription
-A function used to customize or replace [default editors](/api-reference/_hidden/GridBaseColumn/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editorOptions').
-Not executed for cells with an [editCellTemplate](/api-reference/_hidden/dxDataGridColumn/editCellTemplate.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editCellTemplate').
+A function used to customize a cell's [editor](/api-reference/_hidden/GridBaseColumn/editorOptions.md '{basewidgetpath}/columns/#editorOptions').
+Not executed for cells with an [editCellTemplate](/api-reference/_hidden/dxDataGridColumn/editCellTemplate.md '{basewidgetpath}/columns/#editCellTemplate').

 ##### param(e): Object
 Information about the event that caused the function's execution.

 ##### field(e.cancel): Boolean
-Allows you to cancel creating the editor.
+Allows you to cancel the editor's creation.
-Set it to **true** and implement a custom editor.
+You can set this field's value to **true** and implement a custom editor.

 ##### field(e.component): {WidgetName}
 The widget's instance.